ghillert/gnss-nmea-demo/README.md

 * Java 11
 * [Maven](https://maven.apache.org/)

-Please make sure that your GNSS-receiver's Bluetooth device is already paired with your operating system.
+When using Bluetooth, please make sure that your GNSS-receiver's Bluetooth device is already paired with your operating system.

 ## Running